What is the Difference Between Scaffolding & Shoring?

 - Vertical shoring can shore up the walls, floors, and roof above while an opening is being created or expanded, or a defective weight-bearing wall is being repaired.

 Because structural shoring is a load-bearing apparatus, a structural engineer must be brought on to calculate the size, number, and type of shores required for the job.
 Once erected, work cannot begin until a supervisor signs off on the installation’s sturdiness and safety.
+Ask about our Scaffolding & Shoring Q&A solutions for your next project.

 Scaffolding & Shoring Services